Easy Pasta Salad

 This pasta salad is fantastic as-is, but feel free to change it up to match your tastes or the ingredients in your pantry.
 Here are a few suggestions:

 • Go Greek.
-To make this recipe more of a Greek pasta salad, add kalamata or black olives and a half cup of thinly sliced red onion.
+To make this recipe more of a Greek pasta salad, add 1/2 cup each of kalamata or black olives, diced bell pepper, and thinly sliced red onion.

 • Try another herb.
 Fresh oregano would be lovely in place of the mint in this salad, and thyme would also be a great addition.